 People are nervous about taking their Driving Test and have worries about how they will perform on the big day.
 These driving test tips highlight the pitfalls and what you can do to increase your chances of passing?

-Steve Kingham has been a driving instructor giving driving lessons in the Bournemouth with Kinghams Driving School for twenty years.
-Steve has helped hundreds of people to pass their test and lists the main reasons people fail.
+Steve Kingham has been a driving instructor giving driving lessons in Bournemouth with Kinghams Driving School for twenty years.
+Steve has helped hundreds of people to pass their test in Bournemouth and lists the main reasons people fail.
 He also lists some driving test tips to help give you insight into what is expected and how to pass.

 Driving test tips – The main reasons people fail are:

 - Poor Observation – candidate rushes or misreads a junction leaving too little time to make effective observation.

 - Inappropriate Use of Speed – driving either too slow or too fast for the conditions.

 - Inaccurate Positioning at Junctions – before turning right, either too far forward, too far back from junction or too far to the left (obstructing traffic passing on your left) or too far to the right (obstructing oncoming traffic).

 - Incorrect Driving Position – too far to the left or right, wrong position on roundabouts, straddling lane lines etc.

 - Lack of Steering Control – steering too late, too early, too quickly or too slowly.

 - Moving Away Safely – non effective observation.